 In 2000, Gary collaborated with actress Debbie Allen and director Kenny Leon for the Alliance Theater’s production of Blues in the Night and the premiere of Soul Possessed.
 Gary can also be heard on the Debbie Allen-Phylicia Rashad documentary The Old Settler on PBS.
 He also recorded music with Whoopi Goldberg for the Broadway production of Ma Rainey’s Black Bottom and collaborated with Kenny Leon, providing music for Sean Combs’ 2004 Broadway Production of A Raisin in the Sun.

 Notable performances include the premiere of Gary’s first orchestral work entitled The Artist and the Visionary, duo performances with pianists Dave Brubeck and Kenny Baron, concerts with Jon Faddis, Eddie Daniels and Benny Golson.
-Gary’s recordings include Compassion (2001), The Gary Motley Trio featuring Veronica Tate (2001), Keypers (2004), Everything I Love (2005), Renaissance (2009) and Seasoning (2012).
+Gary’s recordings include Compassion (2001), The Gary Motley Trio featuring Veronica Tate (2001), Keypers (2004), Everything I Love (2005), Renaissance (2009), Seasoning (2012) and Departure (2014).
 He is the recipient of Creative Loafing Magazine’s Critics Choice Award for Best Jazz Artist and was selected by the American Composers Forum to serve as an artist-in-residence resulting in his second composition for string orchestra and jazz trio entitled The Resolution of a Dream.
 Gary’s Highland Summit: A Suite for String Quartet and Jazz Quartet was premiered at the Highlands Chamber Music Festival with the Vega String Quartet in 2006.
 Motley also performed his work Suite Odyssey with the Vega String Quartet at Carnegie Hall in 2007.
 He returned to Carnegie Hall in 2008, performing with clarinetists Andy Firth and Buddy DeFranco.
 In 2010, a composition based on the work of Toni Morrison premiered at the Sixth Biennial Tony Morrison Conference in Paris.
 Motley’s arranging skills can also be heard on the title track of Jennifer Holiday’s 2014 album The Song Is You.